Checklist to Assist Healthy Financing

 If you do not start work immediately, depending on your situation and that of your family, you may qualify for a means-tested benefit called Council Tax Support, or Rate Relief in Northern Ireland.
 Further information on Benefits can be found here.

 Once you are in employment, if you carry on living in accommodation with other students then any student tenants will need to provide the exemption certificate.
-However, the property will no longer be exempt and you may face a council tax/rate bill.
+However, the property will no longer be exempt and you will face a council tax/rate bill.
 You will need to discuss with your flatmates how the bill will be paid.

-If you are leaving your accommodation and no one in your household will use your TV licence before it expires, you can claim a refund for any unused quarter (three consecutive calendar months).
+If you are leaving your accommodation and no one in your household will use your TV license before it expires, you can claim a refund for any unused quarter (three consecutive calendar months).
 For information on how to do this, go to the “Students” area of the TV Licensing website.

 A deposit should be returned in full at the end of the tenancy unless the landlord can prove there is justification for them to retain part or all of it.
 A landlord can only keep your deposit money if you have caused them financial loss such as rental arrears or unpaid bills, if extensive cleaning is required or you have caused damage to the property.